ritchielrez/arkanoid-in-typescript/README.md

 http-server -p 8080
 ```

-Then open up your browser and go to `localhost:8080` to play the game 😃
+Then open up your browser and go to `localhost:8080` to playtest the game 😃